TheHLMEI/Otto/README.md

    using the delete_job command but this action retains the box's contents, promoting them to the level of the box that contained them.

-6. Otto provides multple non-autosys supported keywords and events listed above.
+6. Otto provides multiple non-autosys supported keywords and events listed above.

 7. ottorep -p presents the PID of the job for use by monitoring programs.